Kynaston McShine

-Kynaston McShine (February 20, 1935 – January 8, 2018) was a Trinidadian born curator and public speaker.
+Kynaston Leigh Gerard McShine (February 20, 1935 – January 8, 2018) was a Trinidadian born curator and public speaker.
 His visions about contemporary art made lasting contributions to the lives of countless artists and colleagues at the Museum of Modern Art in New York City where he worked from 1959 to 2008.
 He is said to be the first curator of color at a major American museum and at his retirement he had risen to the position of chief curator at large of painting and sculpture.

 Early life and education

 Born Kynaston Leigh Gerard McShine to Leonora Pujadas and Austen Hutton McShine, Kynaston McShine was the elder of two children.
 Pujadas was president and founder of the League of Women Voters in Trinidad while his father was president of a bank.

 As a child, McShine and his brother attended Queen's Royal College in Trinidad and Tobago.
 In 1958, McShine earned a bachelor of arts degree from Dartmouth College, where he studied philosophy.
 He began graduate studies at University of Michigan in 1959.
 After a brief period of employment, he continued his graduate studies at New York University.